Azeezah/game-dev-final-project/README.md

 ### Current Submodules:
  - FinalProject/Content/Characters (https://github.com/Azeezah/BananaBoxCharacters)

-Use the following commands to pull and push code.

 ### To pull everything:
 ```
-git config alias.update '!git pull && git submodule update --init'
+git pull && git submodule update --init
-git update
 ```
-Now you can use `git update` instead of `git pull`.
 This will download code for all of the submodules along with the main repository.
+Now you can use `git pull && git submodule update` instead of `git pull`.
+This will download code for all submodules along with the main repository.

 ### To pull a smaller version of the project (with no submodules):
 ```